mnieber/skandha/README.md

 In the same snippet we see that `setCallbacks` is called to install the `select` callback function.
 This callback function forwards to a helper function called `handleSelectItem`.
 Note that the `Selection_selectItem` instance is available through the `this` constant.

+## Fact: the registerCtr function registers the container with SkandhaJS

+The purpose of calling registerCtr on the container is twofold:

+- it makes it possible to look up a facet by its name or class, e.g. `getf(ctr, Selection)` returns `ctr.selection`.
+- it tells SkandhaJS what facets should be included in log reports.
+When the client calls any facet function that is decorated with @operation then SkandhaJS will log the entire container before and after the operation was executed.
+Logging can be enabled using the `setOptions` function.

 ## Snippet: the handleSelectItem functon

 ```
+// file: handleSelectItem.ts
 export function handleSelectItem(
   facet: Selection,
   { itemId, isShift, isCtrl }: SelectionParamsT